-(2) Unstructured questionnaire P.V. : Young says, "Unstructured questionnaires are frequently referred to as "interview guides", precision contain definite also aim at and subject matters area, the coverage of which is required during the interview".
-This is characterized greater flexible approach by а in questioning the respondents.
-It is of non-directive type which much standardization of involves relatively less techniques and respondents freedom operation.
-Here the have the to express any significant their event that seems to them, to give own definition of an event or a situation and to narrate any particular incident of his life.
-In unstructured questionnaire the researcher is also having freedom ask supplementary auestion of а greater to any the respondents.
+(2) Unstructured questionnaire: P. V. Young says, "Unstructured questionnaires are frequently referred as "interview guides", also at precision and contain to aim of which is required definite subject matters area. the coverage interview". characterized by a greater flexible approach in questioning the non-directive type which involves relatively respondents.
+It is of much standardization of techniques and operation.
+Here the respondents have the freedom to any event that seems significant to them, to give their own definition of an event or a situation and to narrate any particular incident of his life.
+In unstructured questionnaire the researcher is also having a greater freedom ask any supplementary question of the respondents.